How to manage Sellfy analytics

 UTM parameter example for sellers using a Sellfy store

-UTM parameter example for sellers using a Sellfy store with custom domain
+UTM parameter example for sellers using a Sellfy store with a custom domain

 If you're not familiar with UTM parameters but are interested to find out more, we recommend reading here to get started.